 GPRS - Quality of Service

-GPRS allows defining QoS profiles using the parameters service precedence, reliability, delay, and throughput.
-These parameters are described below:
+GPRS allows defining QoS profiles using the following parameters :

-defined, which guarantee certain maximum values for the probability of loss, duplication, mis-sequencing, and corruption of packets.
+This parameter signifies the transmission characteristics required by an application.The reliability classes are defined which guarantee certain maximum values for the probability of loss, duplication, mis-sequencing, and corruption of packets.

-The delay is defined as the end-toend transfer time between two communicating mobile stations or between a mobile station and the Gi interface to an external packet data network.
+The delay is defined as the end-to-end transfer time between two communicating mobile stations or between a mobile station and the GI interface to an external packet data network.

-delay in the GPRS backbone network.
+This includes all delays within the GPRS network, e.g., the delay for request and assignment of radio resources and the transit delay in the GPRS backbone network.
 Transfer delays outside the GPRS network, e.g., in external transit networks, are not taken into account.

 The throughput specifies the maximum/peak bit rate and the mean bit rate.

-Using these QoS classes, QoS profiles can be negotiated between the mobile user and the network for each session, depending on the QoS demand and the current available resources.
+Using these QoS classes, QoS profiles can be negotiated between the mobile user and the network for each session, depending on the QoS demand and the available resources.

 The billing of the service is then based on the transmitted data volume, the type of service, and the chosen QoS profile.